cross-solution/YawikDocs/source/installation.rst

 Configuration files are located in ``config/autoload``.
 Config files are returning an associative array.
-All arrays are merged, so the order how the configuration files are processed might be relevant.
+All arrays are merged, so the order how the configuration files are processed is relevant.

 Files with names ending in ``*.global.php`` are process first.
 As a second files ending in ``*.{env}.php``. {env} can have at least the values ``production``,